ga-wdi-boston/rails-activerecord-one-to-many/README.md

 * Your blog entries may be called "articles" instead of "posts".
 * Your "suggested readings" may be called "links" instead.
 * You will not need to create any forms on the `post/show` page.
 You should be able to click a link from the post in order to create a new comment or link.
+* You should create controllers and views for both categories and suggested readings.
+You may not need all seven CRUD actions.
+You may not need all four CRUD views.

 # User Stories